 Our smaller size male date palm offshoots are also for sale in 15 gallon pots and in 25 gallon pots (male date palms are used for polination & for landscaping).

-Older mature date palms are sold based on their age and the amount of woody trunk the palm has: a recently removed offshoot usually has about 1 foot of woody trunk, a 12 foot tall date palm has about 3 feet of woody trunk, and a 20 foot tall date palm has about 10 feet of woody trunk.
+Older mature date palms are sold based on their age and the amount of woody trunk the palm has: a 12 foot tall date palm has about 2 feet of woody trunk, and a 20 foot tall date palm has about 10 feet of woody trunk.

 Date palm rooted offshoots in containers experience no die-back when properly planted and cared for.